wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 Now the second question you must ask yourself; are you replacing these subdocuments every time you save them or do you want to use modifiers such as `$push`, `$pull`, `$pullAll`, `$pushAll`, `$addToSet` ectera?

-If you wish to use modifiers each time then the best way to manage these type of documents is to make the subdocument singular class extend `EMongoModel`, for example, `Comment` would extend `EMongoModel`.
+If you wish to use modifiers each time then the best way to manage these type of documents is to make the subdocument singular class extend `\Mongo\Model`, for example, `Comment` would extend `\Mongo\Model`.

 When, say, adding a comment to a post you would do: